dailystory/docs/articles/changelog/2020/june.md

 ## June 25, 2020
 * handle case when queue message is already removed
 * throw better exception message when urlhash is not found
+* change logic for when dashboard is shown or welcome screen
+* bug with setting background in popup

 ## June 24, 2020
 * send a single text message